-When we founded Talented Learning four years ago, we set out on a mission to map the world of learning management technology.
+When we founded Talented Learning late in 2013, we set out on a mission to map the world of learning management technology.
 Hundreds of new platforms were flooding the market and as a former long-term LMS sales executive, I knew the landscape was changing fundamentally.

 Our goal was to help learning technology buyers and sellers understand what this dynamic landscape means for their purchasing decisions and the future of organizational learning, itself.